On the diagonal of quartic hypersurfaces and $(2,3)$-complete intersection $n$-folds: Essential -dimension and relative decomposition of the diagonal

 \section{Essential $\CH_0$-dimension and relative decomposition of the diagonal}

-The following definition is due to Voisin. \begin{definition}\cite[Definition 1.2]{Voisin_Cubics2017} Let $k$ be a field and $X$ be a $k$-variety.
+The following definition is due to Voisin. \begin{definition}\cite[Def.
+1.2]{Voisin_Cubics2017} Let $k$ be a field and $X$ be a $k$-variety.
 The group $CH_0(X)$ is \textit{universally supported} on a subscheme $Y\subset X$ if the pushforward is universally surjective, i.e. for any field extension $L/k$, the base change is surjective.
-The \textit{essential $\CH_0$-dimension}, or shorter \textit{essential dimension}, of $X$, denoted by $\essdim X$, is the minimal integer $n$ such that there exists a closed $n$-dimensional subscheme $Y\subset X$ such that $CH_0(X)$ is universally supported on $Y$. \end{definition} \begin{lemma} Let $X$ be a smooth proper variety over a field $k$.
+The \textit{essential $\CH_0$-dimension}, or shorter \textit{essential dimension}, of $X$, denoted by $\essdim X$, is the minimal integer $n$ such that there exists a closed $n$-dimensional subscheme $Y\subset X$ such that $CH_0(X)$ is universally supported on $Y$. \end{definition} \begin{lemma} Let $k$ be a field of characteristic zero and $X$ a smooth proper $k$-variety.
 Then

 \end{lemma} \begin{proof} The inequality LHS$\geq$RHS is clear: If $CH_0(X)$ is universally supported on $Y$, then taking $L=k(X)$, it follows that $X$ admits a decomposition of the diagonal with respect to $Y$, equivalently $\Tor^\bb Z(X,Y)=1$.
-Now, let $Y\subset X$ be a closed subscheme such that $\Tor(X,Y)= 1$.
+Let $Y\subset X$ be a closed subscheme such that $\Tor(X,Y)= 1$.
 By \cite[Lemma 3.7]{LangeSchreieder2024}, and since $X$ is smooth, this implies that $CH_0((X-Y)_{L})$ is one-torsion for all field extensions $L/k$.
 In particular, the pushforward

 must be surjective.
-Hence, $CH_0(X)$ is universally supported on $Y$ and RHS$\geq$LHS. \end{proof} The essential dimension has been computed for complex varieties in the following cases. \begin{theorem} Let $k=\bb C$. \begin{enumerate} \item \cite[Theorem $1.3$]{Voisin_Cubics2017} Let $X$ be a very general odd (or four) dimensional cubic hypersurface that does not admit a decomposition of the diagonal, then \item \cite[Theorem 0.9]{Mboro2019} Let $X$ be a very general Fano complete intersection threefold that does not admit a decomposition of the diagonal, then \end{enumerate} \end{theorem}
+Hence, $CH_0(X)$ is universally supported on $Y$ and RHS$\geq$LHS. \end{proof} The essential dimension has been computed for complex varieties in the following cases. \begin{theorem} Let $k=\bb C$. \begin{enumerate} \item \cite[Thm. $1.3$]{Voisin_Cubics2017} Let $X$ be a very general odd (or four) dimensional cubic hypersurface that does not admit a decomposition of the diagonal, then $\essdim X=\dim X.$ \item \cite[Prop.
+2.5]{CT2017cubiques} Let $X$ a smooth projective variety of dimension at least two that satisfies $CH_0(X)\cong \bb Z$, if $X$ does not admit a decomposition of the diagonal, then $\essdim X\geq 2.$ \item \cite[Thm.
+0.9]{Mboro2019} Let $X$ be a very general Fano complete intersection threefold that does not admit a decomposition of the diagonal, then $\essdim X=3=\dim X.$ \end{enumerate} \end{theorem}

+Retract rational varieties admit a decomposition of the diagonal \cite[Lem.
+7.5]{Schreiedersurvey}, hence their essential dimension is zero.
+Moreover, relating the essential dimension to the following definition by Chatzistamatiou--Levine we see that essential dimension is a stable birational invariant. \begin{definition}\cite[Def.
+1.1]{ChatzistamatiouLevine2018} Let $k$ be a field and $X$ be $k$-scheme of finite type and of pure dimension $n$.
+Let $0 \leq i\leq n$ be an integer and consider the following group